elisilk/fll-scrimmage-display/README.md

 Known issues (specific areas that the solution should be improved):

 - [x] The match schedule table gets crowded at middle viewport sizes.
 Hide a column and/or transition to a one-column format sooner.
+- [ ] The game over sound effect doesn't play on iPhone Safari or Chrome (but does on Firefox).
+Investigage on a different device to see if this is a caching issue, or some other problem.

+Feature requests (enhancements to consider making) 🤔:

 - [x] Combine the start and play buttons so the 3-2-1-LEGO! countdown is done automatically.
 - [x] Include sound to indicate both the start of the timer (the LEGO!) and the end of the timer (Time's up!).

-Feature requests (enhancements to consider making) 🤔:

 - [ ] Have option to read in a default CSV match schedule file.
 - [ ] Open a full-display alert dialog when the timer has completed.
 - [ ] Style the timer to be a different color as the timer gets close to 0 (possibly the last 10 seconds).
+- [ ] Have a dropdown for different sound effect choices.

 ### Related resources